Up to 60% off sofas & mattresses — limited‑time deals.

 Which model works best for a couple who watches TV every night?

-The 5-in-1 is the most consistently comfortable for long sessions, while the 142" modular is the best for spreading out and sharing space without feeling cramped.
+The 5-in-1 was the most consistently comfortable for long sessions, while the 142-inch modular gave two people the most freedom to spread out.

 Is a compact 3-in-1 sleeper comfortable enough for regular sleep?

-The 5-in-1 and the 55" 3-in-1 are the most “routine-friendly” because their storage and conversion features reduce daily friction.
+The 5-in-1 and the 55-inch model create the least daily friction because their storage and conversion features are easy to use in real rooms.

 Previous post